-Fred McFeely Rogers (March 20, 1928 February 27, 2003) was an American television personality, musician, composer, puppeteer, writer, producer, and Presbyterian minister whose iconic television program, Mister Rogers' Neighborhood, brought up an entire generation of children in an atmosphere of tolerance and acceptance.
+Fred McFeely Rogers (March 20, 1928 February 27, 2003) was an American television personality, musician, composer, puppeteer, writer, producer, and Presbyterian minister from Pittsburgh whose iconic television series, Mister Rogers' Neighborhood, brought up generations of children in an atmosphere of tolerance and acceptance.

-Rogers received over 40 honorary degrees and several awards, including the Presidential Medal of Freedom in 2002 and a Lifetime Achievement Emmy in 1997.
-He was inducted into the Television Hall of Fame in 1999.
-He influenced many writers and producers of children's television shows, and served as a source of comfort during tragic events, even decades after his death.
+Rogers received over 40 honorary degrees and several awards, including the Presidential Medal of Freedom in 2002 and a Lifetime Achievement Emmy in 1997, and was inducted into the Television Hall of Fame in 1999.
+He influenced many writers and producers of children's television shows, and served as a source of comfort during tragic events, even nearly two decades after his death.
 He eventually retired from his program at the end of August 2001.

 - First Experiences series